ka-anis/jidouka-shachoushitsu/to-do.md

     - function endpoint split for each service
     - implement businees logic for calculating which days are available for scheduling speeches
         - use the order field to produce events in order
+    - add a person endpoint
+    - remove a person endpoint

 Testing（テスト関連）: